behnamkhanioffical/Nix-wiki/Same-machine-remote-builder-how-to.md

 DISCLAIMER!
 This write-up just serves as a proof of concept and is by no means complete or intended for production use.
 Pls don't hesitate to ask the op in case of questions or findings.

 The [remote builder](Use-a-remote-builder-with-qemu) wiki page already describes how to bridge the gap between different architectures when sourcing out the build.

-One additional question I had in mind when trying what I describe next was how to have that remote machine hosting the aarch64 build in a vm, thus not neccessarily leaving the local machine at all.
-Latter which is of advantage if your on a network with restricted routing (i. e. via Cisco AnyConnect).
-Also the local machine can basically run any OS capable of hosting nix, so doesn't need to run NixOS.
-I'm using nix in an arch linux via WSL (not WSL2) on Windows 10 for this (`Linux 4.4.0-19041-Microsoft #488-Microsoft Mon Sep 01 13:43:00 PST 2020 x86_64 GNU/Linux`).
+One additional question I had in mind when trying what I describe next was how to have that remote machine the above linked wiki entry mentions (remote builder) hosting the build in a vm, thus not neccessarily leaving the local machine i. e. physical device I am on at all.

+Latter which setup is of advantage if you're on a network with restricted routing (i. e. connected to an enterprise network via Cisco AnyConnect, search `cisco vpn split tunneling` if you want to know more about).
+Also the local machine can basically run any OS capable of hosting nix, so doesn't neccessarily need to run NixOS.
+For example I'm using nix deployed on arch linux via WSL on Windows 10 for this (`Linux 4.4.0-19041-Microsoft #488-Microsoft Mon Sep 01 13:43:00 PST 2020 x86_64 GNU/Linux`).

-I'll show you and recommend the approach using [nixos-shell](https://github.com/Mic92/nixos-shell).
+I'll show you now and recommend the approach the set up the whole thing using [nixos-shell](https://github.com/Mic92/nixos-shell).

 Once you cloned nixos-shell (my patches are based on commit cac57fac668ee3849276531bd1f03604ed568dd0) please patch `Makefile` and `examples/vm.nix`